Nishantgoyal/ifsc/README.md

      - Download RBI Home page
      - Parse RBI Home page
      - Get list of Banks and dump to mongo
+  2. Fetch List of Banks and download the raw file

 ### Frontend